gdlc/STAT_COMP/CROSSVALIDATION.md

 #### 1) Estimating out-of-sample prediction R-sq.

 Our goal is to assess the ability of a fitted model to predict future data.
-Several metrics could be used to evaluate prediction accuracy; we will focus on proportion of variance explained, that is R2=[PRSS0-PRSSA]/PRSS0, where PRSS0 is the prediction sum of squares of a null hypothesis, e.g., an intercept model, and PRSSA is the prediction sum of squares of the model of interest.
+Several metrics could be used to evaluate prediction accuracy; we will focus on proportion of variance explained, that is R2=[PRSS0-PRSSA]/PRSS0, where PRSS0 is the prediction sum of squares of a null hypothesis (e.g., an intercept model) and PRSSA is the prediction sum of squares of the model of interest.

 A standard approach to assess accuracy is to partition our data set into a training and a testing data set.
 We fit them model to the training data and evaluate